Unapologetically Liz

 "I'm a Leo.
 We act like these big lions," she says, "but at the end of the day, we're little pussycats."

 After 48 hours of being on suicide watch, back in December 2016, Cambage decided to move back home with her mom.
 She regularly saw a psychiatrist.
-She announced she was taking a year off basketball.
+She announced she was taking a year off from basketball.
 Locals criticized her decision, saying she'd never be able to come back and play at an elite level again.

 But to Cambage, life was much bigger than that orange leather ball.
 She needed to heal.
 She didn't want to make the same choice as one of her high school best friends, who had killed herself.

-So Cambage put down the ball and travelled and attended music festivals.
+So Cambage put down the ball and traveled and attended music festivals.
 She began to breathe.

 She was inspired by DJs like Paula Temple, who she saw live in February 2017.
 Temple delivered some of the heaviest, dirtiest techno Cambage had ever heard.
 She realized women could be whatever they wanted to be: hard, cutthroat, loud, proud.